 Every November, we host over 3,000 sq. ft. of Fair Trade products from around the world.
-By choosing Fair Trade products, you get great value and ensure equitable wages and treatment for farmers, artisans and their communities.
+By choosing Fair Trade, you ensure equitable wages and treatment for farmers, artisans and their communities.
 Over 300 volunteers are needed to assist with inventory, set-up, and to assist during the Market in a variety of capacities.
 Sign up to volunteer here.
 Email us with questions.
 On-site.
 All Ages.

-Since 1964, the Manchester UMC Tree Lot (located at 14374 Manchester Rd in the parking lot of the Manchester Athletic Association) has been a fixture every holiday season in West County.
-Sales from our tree lot support charities such as Epworth Children and Family Services, Kingdom House, Circle of Concern, Scouting, Manchester Center, Lafayette Work Center, and Pony Bird, Inc. The Tree Lot is run by the Manchester United Methodist Men and is supported by over 300 volunteers each year.
+Christmas Tree Lot: Since 1964, the Manchester UMC Tree Lot has been a fixture every holiday season in West County.
+Sales from our tree lot support a diversity of local charities.
+The Tree Lot is run by the Manchester United Methodist Men and is supported by over 300 volunteers each year.
 Sign up here to volunteer for the 2020 Tree Lot.
 Email Cliff Hackmann with questions.
 Off-site.
 All Ages.

 Gifts in White: Every Christmas season, MUMC participates in alternative gift giving- “Gifts in White“- to benefit our nonprofit ministry partners.
 The first weekend of December, members and friends at all services are invited to bring new gifts wrapped in plain white paper to benefit those in need.
 Contact Laurie Hopkins with questions.
 On-site.
 All Ages.